 Katie froze at the top of the stairs, her hand gripping the banister.
 But Rochester was hundreds of miles away—from her school, her friends, the only house she’d ever know.
 If she left behind all of the things she considered hers, that had gone into the last thirteen years of her life, who would she be, even?
 Would she still be Katie Higgins in Rochester?
 Or someone else, new and strange?
 The familiar design of the wallpaper swam in front of her eyes.
 Soon this would be someone else’s house.
 And soon she’d have to answer all of these strange new questions for herself.

 What’s interesting is that I took a very subdued approach here.
 Yes, there are BIG questions and ideas, but the thoughtfulness helps to bring a lot of the main issues to light.
 She stops to consider the ramifications of this—or the stakes.
-That, to me, establishes the impact more than purple prose ever could.
+That, to me, establishes the impact more than violet prose ever could (more advice on writing drama).
 It gives me a portrait of a character thrown into a real identity crisis.
 It wins the melodramatic vs dramatic face-off because it considers the practical effects of this news.
 That carries a lot of weight that, to me, is truly heavy and dramatic, rather than being excessively bloated and melodramatic.
 It captures the stakes, not the freak-out.

 Struggling with tone and description?
 Hire me as your novel editor and we will find your unique writing voice together.